-The area is mixed forest, with large Ponderosa pine trees, aspens and Douglas fir.
-There are meadows here and there, and sometimes during the summer wet season there is a small pond along the Meadowlark loop, which attracts elk and other wildlife.
-During the winter elk, deer, fox and coyote tracks are commonly seen in the snow.
+The area is a mixed forest, with large Ponderosa pine trees, aspens, and Douglas fir.
+There are meadows here and there, and sometimes during the summer wet season, there is a small pond along the Meadowlark loop, which attracts elk and other wildlife.
+During the winter elk, deer, fox, and coyote tracks are commonly seen in the snow.

 The Pole Knoll 6.2 mile loop very seldom retains enough snow for skiing because it passes along the edges of the big meadows, which tend to melt very fast.
 It's fun to ski if you can hit it at just the right time.

 The Squirrel Springs Cross Country Ski area off Highway 373, in Greer, has a link trail that connects to Pole Knoll.
 However, this is not very easy to locate, and very seldom has had enough snow to cross the open meadow linking the two areas during the 6 years I have been skiing here.
 Also, I have discovered that Squirrel Springs melts off much more quickly than Pole Knoll.

 The Springerville Ranger District recently purchased a trail grooming machine.
 They usually groom the Red Tail/Raven/Osprey loop.
 I expect when there is enough snow they will groom some of the other loops as well, such as Meadowlark or Pole Knoll.